aosp-mirror/platform_development/cmds/monkey/README.NETWORK.txt

 This command will simulate a user typing the given string on the keyboard by generating the proper KeyEvents.

+quit

+Fully quit the monkey and accept no new sessions.

+done

+Close the current session and allow a new session to connect

 OTHER NOTES

 There are some convenience features added to allow running without